IgVincon/IgVincon.github.io/pages/about.md

             " >

 # About myself
-I'm a former Researcher transitioning to Software Development, with work experience in Data Analysis and a background in Data Science.
-Naturally inquisitive, problem-solver and good communicator.
+I'm a Data Engineer that used to work in a national scale applied research project called [INDI].
+This project was supervised and financed by the World Bank and the national government as a way foster pre-school children development since [the investment at that stage has the greatest ROI for a country's growth].
+Even though I loved working in that project and help my own country improve, I had to choose to move on in order for me to grow personally and professionally.
+So now I find myself looking for new challenges.

 ### Where I’m at now
 Currently I work as a Configuration Engineer for [Combined Ratio Solutions], an American IT company that works as a Software Factory providing services for the insurance sector.
-In my day-to-day tasks I mainly set up and test different companies' website.
+In my day-to-day tasks I mainly set up and test different companies' website and perform data transformations.
 It usually involves technical skills (using Postman, XML, JSON, HTML in an agile environment) as well as people skills when talking with clients.

 ### My stack so far